Binomial Generalized Linear Models: Caesarian Birth Study

 Residual Deviance: 11 AIC: 36.18

+These results line up with the ones on p.30 of the book (yay), but the default covariate names given by stats::glm() look kind of weird.
 Alternatively, we can assign integer values to the factors.
-This makes the dataframe look exactly like it matches the books notation exactly.
+This makes the dataframe look exactly like it is described in the book.

 Code